5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ## Foreseen errors

-For those we check in the code and quit when something is wrong but pass an error code to the calling environment.
+For foreseen errors we check in the code and quit when something is wrong, and pass an error code to the calling environment.

 First we define in `#.MyApp` a child namespace of exit codes: